datayana/datayana.github.io/pages/study/buddhism/prajnaparamitahridaya.md

 ### A. LPS version of the core section

-According to Nattier's 1992 paper, the core part of the Heart Sutra _"from the first 'iha śāriputra' down to 'Na jñānam, na prāptir na-aprāptiḥ' was extracted from the Chinese translation of the Sanskrit Pañcaviṃśatisāhasrikā Prajñāpāramitā Sūtra or Perfection of Wisdom in 25,000 lines (see Conze's The Large Sutra on Perfect Wisdom, pg 61, section I 2.2c)_".
+According to Nattier's 1992 paper, the core part of the Heart Sutra from the first 'iha śāriputra' down to 'Na jñānam, na prāptir na-aprāptiḥ' was extracted from the Chinese translation of the Sanskrit Pañcaviṃśatisāhasrikā Prajñāpāramitā Sūtra or Perfection of Wisdom in 25,000 lines (see Conze's The Large Sutra on Perfect Wisdom, pg 61, section I 2.2c).

 Here is the translation in english of the section Nattier is refering to, by Conze: